skyhawk86305/aiq-ui/test/README.md

   - Run against the current build served locally via express
   - Use a mock backend to respond to API calls with text fixtures found at /server/fixtures/<fixture-name>
   - Output coverage reports TBD
+  - Specific suites are indicated with @tags at the beginning of the title of the test (see testing guidelines):
+   DEV should use the following tags:
+   -- @any should be added to tests that are data independent and can be run on any environment -- @fixture_name should be used ONLY for tests that require non-default fixture data -- NO tag should be used for tests that require the default fixture QE will add @smoke tags as necessary:
+   -- @smoke will be used for indicating tests to run for acceptance

 `gulp test:e2e`